Georgia Country Guide

 Tbilisi International Airport is the main airport in the country and is situated in the east, not far from the borders between Georgia and Azerbaijan and Armenia.
 Other notable international airports are Kutaisi (central) and Batumi (west, on the Black Sea).

 All are served by budget airlines from across Europe such as easyJet or Wizz Air.
-Note that, from the UK, these only go from London Luton and Gatwick and are sort of overnight to Tbilisi only.
+Note that, from the UK, these only go from London Heathrow (with BA) and Gatwick and are sort of overnight to Tbilisi only.

 For UK nationals, the FCDO lists entry requirements for Georgia.
 At the time of writing, it was possible to visit up to a year without a visa.
 Information for the USA can be found here.